-A Malaysian, aged 59 years, was first appointed to the Board of Directors of Perstima as an Executive Director on 31 October 1998 until to-date.
-He has attended all four Board meetings held during the financial year.
-He holds a degree in Engineering from University of Sheffield, England.
+A Malaysian, aged 52, female, was first appointed to the Board of Directors of Perstima as an Executive Director on 1 March 2016.
+She has attended one Board meeting held during the financial year since her appointment.
+She holds a Bachelor of Accountancy (Hons) from University Utara Malaysia.

-In 1980, he joined Felda Kilang as an Operation Engineer before joining Port Klang Authority in 1981 as an Engineer.
-He joined Perstima in 1981 as an Engineer and was appointed as General Manager in 1995.
-He has no conflict of interest with the Company, no family relationship with any other directors or major shareholders of the Company and has no convictions for offences within the past ten years other than for traffic offences, if any.
+She is a member of Malaysian Institute of Certified Public Accountants, the Malaysian Institute of Accountants, the Malaysian Institute of Taxation and the Financial Planning Association of Malaysia.
+Prior to joining Perstima, she was attached to Messrs Price Waterhouse Malaysia.
+She joined Perstima in May 1994 as an Accountant and was appointed as Deputy Finance Manager in November 1994 till June 1996.
+Subsequently, she was promoted to Finance Manager in July 1996 till September 2003.
+She assumed the position of Deputy General Manager in October 2003 and was promoted as General Manager in March 2016.
+She has no conflict of interest with the Company, no family relationship with any other directors or major shareholders of the Company and has no convictions for offences within the past ten years other than for traffic offences, if any.

-He has direct shareholding of 100 ordinary shares of RM1.00 each in the Company.
+She has direct shareholding of 6,000 ordinary shares of RM1.00 each in the Company.